 How it works under the hood

-The key has a spending limit that matches your plan's credit pool.
+The key has a spending limit that matches your selected credits tier.
 Once deployed, ClawCloud monitors usage and shows credit tracking in the dashboard.
-If credits run out, the dashboard warns you and guides a manual switch to a free model (with lower quality/speed).
-When credits reset, your paid model works again.
+If credits run out, the dashboard warns you and links to the manual switch guide.
+With Backup Models enabled, you can move to a supported free model in chat until credits reset.

 Credits reset and exhaustion flow

 Credits reset at the start of each billing cycle.
-If your bot hits the limit mid-cycle, paid-model responses stop until you switch to a free model manually (or wait for reset).
+If your bot hits the limit mid-cycle, paid-model responses stop until you switch to a supported free model manually (with Backup Models enabled) or wait for reset.
 The dashboard shows a clear exhaustion warning and links to the switch guide.

 The dashboard shows a color-coded credit bar so you can see where things stand at a glance.